 (3) Provision made by the regulations for the purposes of this section may authorise the chief executive officer to approve persons as being authorised to give special religious education in government schools.

-70. Consultation with Council
+70. Prayers etc., principal to consult school Council about

 If a school has a Council the principal is to consult the Council on —